digicatapult/veritable-ui/README.md

 ```sh
 docker compose up -d
 ```
-> If doing this for the first it might take some time to pull all the images
+> :memo: If doing this for the first it might take some time to pull all the images

 Followed by the database migrations
 ```sh
 npm run db:migrate
 ```

-> Optional: you can seed some mock data for rendering some items in tables and etc. run: `npm run db:seed`
+> :memo: Optional: you can seed some mock data for rendering some items in tables and etc. run: `npm run db:seed`

 Also, we need to create some credential definitions along with `veritable-cloudagent` instance
 ```sh